Flitternie/flitternie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m Lunyiu Nie, a computer science Master student at Tsinghua University.
 My advisor is Prof. [Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/) and I also receive advice from Prof. [Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/).
-My research interests mainly lie in the intersection of natural language processing and programming languages.
-For the NL-side, I focused on semantic parsing and struture modeling.
-For the PL-side, my interests include program synthesis and AI for software engineering.
+My research interests mainly lie in the intersection of **Natural Language Processing** and **Programming Languages**.
+For the NL-side, I focused on semantic parsing and structure modeling.
+For the PL-side, my interests include program synthesis and AI-augmented software engineering.

 I completed my Bachelor’s Degree study at the Chinese University of Hong Kong, during which I was advised by Prof. [Helen Meng](https://www.se.cuhk.edu.hk/people/academic-staff/prof-meng-mei-ling-helen/) and Prof. [Wai Lam](http://www1.se.cuhk.edu.hk/~textmine/).
 Previously I also worked as a research intern at the Institute of Computing Technology, Chinese Academy of Sciences co-supervised by Prof. [Yungang Bao](http://acs.ict.ac.cn/baoyg/) and Prof. [Qun Huang](https://huangqundl.github.io/).

-A more complete CV can be found [here](CV.pdf).
+**I am looking for a 2023 Fall PhD position now!** A more complete CV can be found [here](CV.pdf).

 # 🔥 News